Praveenanirudh/Administrative-portal-for-Learner-s-Academy/README.md

 •	CSS: to format the contents.

-•	phpMyAdmin: to administrate and manage the database manually.
+•	MySQL WorkBench: to administrate and manage the database manually.

 •	Eclipse: to write and run the code.